Alastairsc/CITS4406-Assignment2/README.md

 Todo:
 * How does Python handle commas in a CSV value, e.g., 'Las Vegas, Nevada' Commas out of place will result in garbled results.
+So long as enclosed in double quotes, no issue.

 * Str identification/sorting of enumerated vs str

 * Int's with leading 0's

 * Implement testing
+* Nice to have handling of multiple input files?
+* Create makefile with venv included to allow easier use of things like jinja2?